-Program Announcement To DOE National Laboratories LAB 07-20
+Program Announcement To DOE National Laboratories LAB 07-22

-Scientific Discovery Through Advanced Computing: Computational Magnetohydrodynamics
+Scientific Discovery Through Advanced Computing: Computational Physics of Energetic Particles In Plasmas

 SUMMARY: The Office of Fusion Energy Sciences (OFES) of the Office of Science (SC), U.S. Department of Energy (DOE), hereby announces its interest in receiving proposals for the development and application of high performance scientific simulation codes on topical areas that are important to burning plasma physics experiments, such as ITER, and which will contribute to establishing the scientific foundation for an integrated fusion simulation in the future.
-The goal is the creation of codes that achieve high performance on a single node, scale to thousands of nodes and tens-of-thousands of processors, and have the potential to be ported to future generations
+The goal is the creation of codes that achieve high performance on a single node, scale to thousands of nodes and tens-of-thousands of processors, and have the potential to be ported to future generations of high performance computers.

-DATES: A Letter of Intent (LOI) to submit a proposal is REQUIRED and should be submitted by April 10, 2007.
+DATES: A Letter of Intent (LOI) to submit a proposal is REQUIRED and should be submitted by April 23, 2007.
 Failure to submit a Letter of Intent by a proposer may preclude the full proposal from due consideration.
-The Letter of Intent should be submitted electronically by E-mail to: John.Sauter@science.doe.gov and Rostom.Dagazian@science.doe.gov.
-Please use "Program Announcement